absmach/magistrala-docs/docs/user-guide/dashboards/maps.md

 ## Overview

 **Maps** are powerful visual tools used to display the real-time or historical geographic locations of entities such as devices, channels, or groups.
-There are two types of map widgets:
+There are three types of map widgets:

 - **Marker Map** – Displays static locations using metadata.

 - **Route Map** – Displays the movement of entities over time using location messages.

+- **Polygon Map** - Displays clusters of entities over a polygon using metadata.

 ## Marker Map